The Yardbirds: After the Yardbirds (1968–1992)

-Reformation
+Re-formation (1992–present)

-In 1992, Peter Barton from Rock Artist Management contacted Jim McCarty about the prospect of reforming the Yardbirds.
+In 1992 Peter Barton from Rock Artist Management contacted Jim McCarty about the prospect of reforming the Yardbirds.
 McCarty was interested but only if Chris Dreja would agree, but at the time he thought it highly unlikely that Dreja would want to tour again.
 Barton then contacted Dreja, who agreed to give it a try.
 Their debut gig was booked at the Marquee Club in London along with the newly reformed Animals.
 It was a great success.
-The lineup featured John Idan handling bass and lead vocals.
+The lineup featured John Idan handling guitar (later bass) and lead vocals.
 Barton managed the band and booked all their dates for over a decade; he still works with the band on occasion.